-This course is a study of the principles of nutritional sciences in the treatment and management of nutrition related diseases.
-Course content includes etiology, prevalence, pathophysiology, biochemical, clinical and nutritional needs and diet modification in the treatment of diseases.
-Prerequisites: FCS-130, 337, 630.
+This course is a student of the principles of nutritional sciences in the treatment and management of nutrition related diseases.
+Course content includes etiology, prevalence, pathophysiology, biochemical clinical and nutritional needs anddiet modification in the treatment of diseases.
+Prerequisite: FCS 656.